 Sample configuration data values are shown below.
 The following sections describe step-by-step procedures for creating configuration data based on these conditions.
 When actually specifying the values, you might need to modify them according to the cluster you intend to create.
 For details about how to decide on the values, see "5.
-Group resource details" and "6.
-Monitor resource details".
+Group resource details".